Context-Dependent Learning: A Teacher's Guide

 Students who only study in one location might consider deliberately varying their study environments.
 The short-term inconvenience may pay off in more flexible retrieval.

-Teachers can use interleaving practice across different classroom spaces and vary the physical setup during learning activities.
+Teachers can use interleaving practise across different classroom spaces and vary the physical setup during learning activities.
 Having students teach concepts to peers in different locations builds context-independent understanding.
-Regular practice tests in the actual exam room also helps students adapt to that specific environment before high-stakes assessments.
+Regular practise tests in the actual exam room also helps students adapt to that specific environment before high-stakes assessments.

 Several strategies help students build context-independent knowledge.